 Is there a minimum amount that I should deposit as a top-up before you invest the cash in the portfolio in the market?

-Out of the cash that is present in your portfolio, we reserve enough cash to cover QuietGrowth’s fees that you would incur, typically for one year.
-Then we will consider investing the rest of your cash in that portfolio in ETFs as soon as that rest of the cash reaches $3,000.
+Out of the cash that is present in your portfolio, we reserve enough cash to cover QuietGrowth fees that you would incur, typically for one year.
+Then we will consider investing the 'rest of your cash' in that portfolio in at least one ETF as soon as that 'rest of the cash' reaches $3,000.

 For example, if the cash in your portfolio is $3,100, and the tentative QuietGrowth fees that you would be incurring over the next one year period is $30, then we will consider that the amount available to invest in ETFs is only $3,070.
-We will execute one or more buy orders to invest an amount close to $3,070 in one or more units of an ETF or ETFs.
+We will execute at least one buy order to invest an amount close to $3,070 in an ETF.